 Plenty of glassware and drinks equipment can be stored permanently if covered, as well as tableware for snacks, which will add to the sense of occasion.
 Go for acrylic and melamine so there’s no need to worry about breakages.

 When it comes to selecting beverages, choose vessels that can be stacked, stored and have longitude, such as cans and bottles.
 Beer drinkers will be impressed with an at-home beer tap or keg, or if it is cocktails you prefer, to be sure to have a selection of utensils a seasoned mixologist would require.

 Chill factor is important, so if your garden bar is mains supplied, a mini-refrigerator will keep liquids cool.
 Otherwise, fill an icebox in preparation before guests arrive.

-Authentic decoration will personalize the space and blend your garden bar IDEAS beautifully into their surroundings.
-Jazz up bare walls with artwork or signage, and potted fresh herbs for drinks will add color and fragrance to the scene.
+Authentic decoration will personalize the space and blend your garden bar ideas beautifully into their surroundings.
+Add interest and intrigue to bare walls with artwork or signage, and potted fresh herbs for drinks will add color and fragrance to the scene.

 Consider decorative outdoor lighting ideas: festoon or fairy lights will transform your watering hole into a magical twilight retreat at dusk.
 Or, for a more professional look, install up-lighting in the ground to highlight your garden venue as night falls.